AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/flowy_editor/README.md

 ## Features

-* Extensible
+* Customize
-    * Support extending custom components.
+    * Support customizing components.
-    * 支持扩展自定义的组件
-    * Support extending custom shortcut key parsing
+    * Support customizing shortcut event.
-    * 支持扩展自定义快捷键解析
+    * Support customizing toolbar and popup list.
+(WIP)
-    * Support extending toolbar/popup list(WIP)
+    * Support customizing theme and any styles.
+(WIP)
-    * 支持扩展toolbar/popup list(WIP)
-    * ...
-* Collaboration Ready
-    * All changes to the document are based on **operation**.
-Theoretically, collaborative editing will be supported in the future.
-    * 所有对文档的修改都是基于operation。理论上未来会支持协同编辑。
-* Good stability guarantees
+* Test-covered
     * Current code coverage >= 63%, we will still continue to add more test cases.

 > Due to the extensible structure and the increase in functionality, we encourage each commit to add test case code under test to ensure that the other committer does not have to worry about their code affecting the existing logic as much as possible.
 For more testing information, please check [TESTING.md](https://github.com/LucasXu0/AppFlowy/blob/documentation/flowy_editor/frontend/app_flowy/packages/flowy_editor/documentation/testing.md)